czehentner98/Technical-Skills-Resume/README.md

 <br/>
 <span style="font-family:futura; font-size:1.5em;">Skills & Training</span>
 <br/>
 I completed an pre-AP Python course as my first introduction to programming.
 In addition to gaining knowledge about general coding logic and algorithms, I learned Python syntax for many different elements of coding such as declaring variables, creating loops, using tuples/dictionaries, indexing strings, and creating/calling functions.
 I also gained experience working with packages and modules like Tkinter (for creating simple GUIs) and pygame.
+Lessons I completed throughout this class include:
 <br/>
 <br/>
 <span style="font-family:futura; font-size:1.5em;">Projects & Experience</span>
 <br/>
+In addition to completing mini-projects in conjunction with every lesson, I created a missle-launching game (similar to Galaga) utilizing python, pygame, and homemade sprites.
+In the game, the user would have to defend their 6 castles at the bottom of the screen by shooting down missles before they reach the structures.
+As the game progresses, the missiles move faster and generate more quickly.
+This project was an excellent experience in coordinating visual displays with program function as well as working in a small team of other programmers.
 </details>